Pedro Caldeira Cabral: Education

-Born to a musically inclined family, he was exposed to classical music at an early age by his parents.
-He also started learning bass guitar and Bisel flute with his sisters.
-At 10 years old he received an antique guitar and began performing in amateur shows by the age of 14.
+Pedro Caldeira Cabral learned bass guitar and Bisel flute with his sisters.
+At 10 years old he received an antique guitar, and by age 14, he had begun performing in amateur shows.

 In 1967, at the age of 16, he performed as a soloist for the first time on the direct broadcasting programmes of Fado in Rádio Clube Português, accompanied by Fernando Alvim on bass guitar.

-As a child, he studied the Portuguese and classical guitars and the recorder.
-Later he studied music theory, counterpoint and harmony with Professor Artur Santos of the National Music Conservatory of Lisbon.
+As a child, he studied Portuguese and classical guitar as well as the recorder.
+He went on to study music theory, counterpoint and harmony with Professor Artur Santos of the National Music Conservatory of Lisbon.

-In 1970 he began studying the lute, the viola and other early music string and wind instruments.
+In 1970 he began studying the lute, viola and other early music string and wind instruments.

 Career

-He founded and directed the early music groups 'La Batalla' and 'Concerto Atlântico', specialized in the performance of Medieval and Renaissance music on period instruments.

-As a composer, Pedro has developed a very individual style founded on the solo guitar tradition, incorporating original techniques and elements gathered from his study of the traditional instruments of the art and popular forms within the Mediterranean musical heritage.

-As a performer he has expanded the solo repertoire of the Portuguese guitar with transcriptions of works by J.S.Bach, S.L.Weiss, D.Scarlatti, Seixas, S.de Murcia, R.de Visée and many others, as well as given first performances of original pieces by other contemporary composers.
+Pedro Caldeira Cabral founded and directed the early music groups 'La Batalla' and 'Concerto Atlântico', specializing in the performance of Medieval and Renaissance music on period instruments.
+As a composer, Cabral's style is rooted in the solo guitar tradition, incorporating techniques and elements gathered from his study of the traditional instruments of the art, and popular forms within the Mediterranean musical heritage.
+On the Portuguese guitar, he has performed transcriptions of works by J.S.Bach, S.L.Weiss, D.Scarlatti, Seixas, S.de Murcia, R.de Visée, as well as given first performances of original pieces by other contemporary composers.